mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_accessibility/index.md

 But where did our focus indicator go?

-When we switch between templates in our `<Todo />` component, we completely remove the elements that were there before to replace them with something else.
-That means the element that we were focused on vanishes, and nothing is in focus at all.
+When we switch between templates in our `<Todo />` component, we completely remove the elements from the old template and replace them with the elements from the new template.
+That means the element that we were focused on vanishes.
+When this happens, the browser resets focus to the `document.body` element.
 This could confuse a wide variety of users — particularly users who rely on the keyboard, or users who use a screen reader.

 To improve the experience for keyboard and screen-reader users, we should manage the browser's focus ourselves.